St. Johns River State College: Florida School of the Arts

-Florida School of the Arts (FloArts) is an accredited arts school under the umbrella of St. Johns River State College.
+Florida School of the Arts (FloArts) is he first state-supported professional arts school for high school and college student in Florida.
+Full operation began in August 1976, with 51 students.
+Florida School of the Arts is an accredited arts school under the umbrella of St. Johns River State College.
 It is located in the F building of the Palatka Campus.
-It was first opened in 1976, designed to be an intimate setting where students received close and individual attention.
+Florida School of the Arts was designed to be an intimate setting where students received close and individual attention.
 Florida School of the Arts offers course concentrations with accredited Associate in Science and Associate in Arts degrees in the fields of Visual Art (Animation, Studio Art, Graphic Design/New Media, Photography), Acting, Dance, Musical Theatre, and Theatre Production/Design (Costume Design, Scenic/Lighting Design, Stage Management).
+Florida School of the Arts also offers bachelors degrees in Digital Art and Media and Performance Design and Production.